The Paperboy (2012 film): Production

 Daniels was initially nervous about meeting Kidman although he calmed down once she told him "I'm just a working girl, Lee.
 You've got to direct me."
 Kidman herself was unsure if she could portray her character, only gaining confidence after Daniels introduced her to several women who, similar to Kidman's character, had romantic involvements with prisoners, one of whom told her that she believed she could portray such a relationship convincingly.
 During the shoot Kidman only communicated to Cusack as her character, Charlotte, stating "I wanted to deal with him as the character and have him deal with me as the character".
 As a joke after filming wrapped, Cusack went up to Kidman and formally introduced himself.
 One notable scene featured Kidman urinating on Efron after he gets badly stung by a swarm of jellyfish.
 Although neither the actors involved nor Daniels had any problem with filming the scene, Daniels admitted to getting cold feet while editing and consulted with Kidman about possibly removing the scene who reportedly told him "Lee, you made me pee on Zac Efron.
 If you don't put it in the movie, you need to man up."

 Release

 The film premiered on the 65th Cannes Film Festival on May 28, 2012, to mixed reviews.
 Robbie Collin at The Daily Telegraph wrote that "Readers of the film's Wikipedia page may spot the claim that it received 'the longest sustained standing ovation of the festival at 16 minutes'.
 As someone who was present at that screening, and the cacophonous quarter-hour of jeering, squawking and mooing that followed, I think Wikipedia may want to clarify its definition of 'standing ovation'."
 The Guardian surmised, "those who prefer delicate watercolours had better stand well back.
 It makes a lurid splash."

-The Paperboy also screened at the 39th edition of the Flanders International Film Festival Ghent, 2012 Ischia Film Festival, 2012 New Orleans Film Festival, 50th New York Film Festival (to which Kidman received a tribute gala), 2012 Toronto International Film Festival, and the 2012 Stockholm International Film Festival.
+The Paperboy also screened at the 2012 Ischia Global Film & Music Festival, 39th edition of the Flanders International Film Festival Ghent, 2012 New Orleans Film Festival, 50th New York Film Festival (to which Kidman received a tribute gala), 2012 Toronto International Film Festival, and the 2012 Stockholm International Film Festival.